rodneyddd/Neural-Network-Development/README.md

 And therefore makes each layer, a layer object.
 Equipping it with all its respective initializations and what not.

-### And then we have a calculateoutputs function inside the neural network class that has a parameter of inputs, that being the first layer
+### And then we have a CalculateOutputs function inside the neural network class that has a parameter of inputs, that being the first layer

 And then you create a for loop going through all the layers Where you create a variable that equals that layer and the outputs being calculated